JosephEoff/PureData_NoiseFilter/README.md

 # PureData_NoiseFilter
 This is a PureData patch to provide a noise filter for audio signals.

 NoiseFilter.pd implements the noise reduction

 NoiseLevelDetector.pd uses a novel method of detecting constant sound levels and forms the basis of the NoiseFilter.

-BandLimitedNoiseFilter,pd is a noise filter with a bandpass filter in front of it.
+BandLimitedNoiseFilter.pd is a noise filter with a bandpass filter in front of it.

-MultibandNoiseFilter.pd uses a number of BandLimitedNoiseFilter to cover the audio ange from 40Hz to 22000 Hz and demonstrates the use of the BandlimitedNoiseFilter
+MultibandNoiseFilter.pd uses a number of BandLimitedNoiseFilter to cover the audio range from 40Hz to 22000 Hz and demonstrates the use of the BandlimitedNoiseFilter

 Test.pd is a complete patch to process audio.
 It listens on the microphone input and sends the filtered audio back out through the line out jack of the computer.